pgeneves/internship-react/README.md

 ## Use developper tools to resolve bugs
 Chrome and Firefox browser have powerful development tools available.
-In Firefox CTRL+SHIFT+I can be used to open it (and F11 on Chrome)
+In Firefox CTRL+SHIFT+I can be used to open it (and F11 on Chrome(non))

-The 'Console' tab allow to see eroor message as well as message produce by the code with cal to the 'console.log(...)' function
+The 'Console' tab allow to see error message as well as message produce by the code with cal to the 'console.log(...)' function
 The 'Debug' tab allow to see variables, put breakpoint to stop code execution, and execute step by step 'Spy expression' are very powerful to keep track of values of some variables across the execution